julsterobias/codecorun-woo-discount-rules/readme.txt

-=== Plugin Name ===
+=== Codecorun - Coupon Discount Rules ===
 Contributors: codecorun
-Tags: WooCommerce, Coupon, Discounts, Auto Discounts, Discount Rules, Rules Requires at least: 4.7
+Tags: Coupon, Discounts, Auto Discounts, Discount Rules, Rules Requires at least: 4.7
 Tested up to: 5.8
-Stable tag: 4.3
+Stable tag: 1.0.2
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-A WooCommerce coupon plugin that will allow you to set single or multiple rules with "AND" or "OR(Full Version)" conditional operator.
+A coupon plugin that will allow you to set single or multiple rules with "AND" or "OR(Full Version)" conditional operator.

 == Description ==
 Reach your goals by making your campaign more flexible with less hassle behind.

 Catch your customer’s attention by giving them discounts and being able to upsell some products at the same time.
 Or, get their attention by giving discounts through various conditions to engage them more on your products.